greenmg2003/osu-mg-reload/README.md

 # Project: osu!
 Gacha Club (Repository: osu-Mg-reload)
 1 of 2 core projects of osu!
 Gacha Club, with the purpose to bring Gacha Club to osu! game.
-Transferred and/or revamped from osu-mg-skin
+Transferred and/or revamped from [osu-mg-skin](https://github.com/greenmg2003/osu-Mg-skin)

 You may want to jump to [skin preview](#-media-latest-version-)

 Please consider taking it for free, credits me if you want to reuse some of my Gacha Club elements ^^

-Status: Project is done, and **there will be** more updates soon.
-Thank you for all your support!
+Status: Project is currently active again, and **there will be** more updates soon.
+Thank you for all of your support!

-[Stability Status]: As of now, my project osu-mg-skin is backed up and moved to this account.
+[Stability Status]: As of now, the project is stable.
+There is [the post exposing the hatred towards this project](https://github.com/greenmg2003/osu-mg-reload/blob/main/30-01-2025-serious-report.md).

 ---